ian-small/Chloe.jl/README.md

 println(outfile)
 ```

-For more recipes using Chloë see our [Recipes](https://github.com/ian-small/chloe/blob/master/RECIPES.md)
+For more recipes using Chloë see our [Recipes](https://github.com/ian-small/chloe/blob/master/RECIPES.md) or keep scolling.

 ## Output formats